WittleWolfie/WW-Blueprint-Core/Blueprint-Core/articles/tutorials/feat.md

 ![Basic feat selection contents](~/images/magical_aptitude/basic_feat_selection.png)

-Looks like the feats are stored in a field called `m_AllFeatures`.
-Since the field is an array, our configurator should have a method called `AddToAllFeatures`, but if you try that it will fail to compile.
+Feats are stored in a field called `m_AllFeatures`.
+Since the field is an array the configurator should have a method called `AddToAllFeatures`, but in this case it does not.
 As it turns out, `BlueprintFeatureSelection` has an unused field inside called `m_Features`.
-The configurator is written to remove the ambiguity between `AllFeatures` and `Features`.
-Instead you can use [AddToFeatures](xref:BlueprintCore.Blueprints.Configurators.Classes.Selection.FeatureSelectionConfigurator.AddToFeatures(System.String[])).
+To resolve the ambiguity between `AllFeatures` and `Features` the configurator defines only [AddToFeatures](xref:BlueprintCore.Blueprints.Configurators.Classes.Selection.FeatureSelectionConfigurator.AddToFeatures(System.String[])) and ignores `m_Features`.

 > [!NOTE]
 > Sooner or later you are going to have to read the game code to figure things out.
-Pick your choice of [decompiler](https://github.com/WittleWolfie/OwlcatModdingWiki/wiki/Modding-Resources#decompilers) and open up `%WrathPath%/Wrath_Data/Managed/Assembly-CSharp.dll`.
-It's not as scary as it may sound.
+Pick your choice of [decompiler](https://github.com/WittleWolfie/OwlcatModdingWiki/wiki/Modding-Resources#decompilers) and open up `%WrathPath%/Wrath_Data/Managed/Assembly-CSharp.dll`..

 ```C#
 FeatureSelectionConfigurator.For(BasicFeatSelectionGuid).AddToFeatures(FeatName).Configure();
 ```

 Notice that the code snippet passes in `FeatName` rather than `FeatGuid`.
-Either would work here.
+Either works.

-When the library needs to reference a blueprint it accepts a string with a parameter comment indicating the type of blueprint expected.
-That string can be the blueprint's Guid or, if you provide a mapping from name to Guid, it can be the name.
-Usually you must specify the mapping using [BlueprintTool.AddGuidsByName](xref:BlueprintCore.Utils.BlueprintTool.AddGuidsByName(System.ValueTuple{System.String,System.String}[])), but when we created our feat using the `New(string name, string guid)` syntax the mapping was automatically registered.
+When the APi requires a blueprint reference it accepts a string with a parameter comment indicating the expected blueprint type.
+The string parameter can contain the blueprint's Guid or, if you provide a mapping from name to Guid, the blueprints' name.

+Usually you specify the mapping using [BlueprintTool.AddGuidsByName](xref:BlueprintCore.Utils.BlueprintTool.AddGuidsByName(System.ValueTuple{System.String,System.String}[])), but when we call `New(string name, string guid)` it automatically registers a mapping.

-We only need one more change before we're ready to start testing.
-We need to actually call our method from our blueprints init patch.
-In case something goes wrong, we'll wrap the call with a try/catch block and log any exceptions:
+One more change is needed to start testing.
+We need to call `Configure()` from our init patch.
+We'll wrap the call with a try/catch block and log any exceptions to generate logs in case it fails:

 ```C#
 [HarmonyPatch(typeof(BlueprintsCache))]